Efostics/MetroBank/README.md

 - Designed an initial layout using Powerpoint.
 - Built an interactive dashboard with filters for Region and BranchID.
 - Used bar charts, a scatter plot (Revenue vs. Staff_Count), and cards (key metrics) to highlight trends.

+### Insights
+- BR012 stands out as the most profitable branch, leading the pack.
+- The South Region drives the highest profits, far ahead of others.
+- BR013 shows each employee works smarter, earning the most per person.
+- BR006 spends the most to operate, but it’s not paying off.
+- A few branches like BR012 shine with strong profits, while others, including some with losses, struggle at the bottom.
+- South leads in profits, while North and East fall behind noticeably.
+- Branches with fewer staff, like BR013, often do better per person, showing efficiency matters more than size.
+- BR006’s high spending doesn’t match its results, hinting at trouble ahead.

+### Recommendations
+- Invest in BR013: This branch proves efficiency works with its top performance per employee.
+Spread this approach to lift others.
+- Support BR012: As a profit leader, it deserves more resources to keep growing.
+- Reassess BR006: Its high costs outweigh the benefits.
+Consider changes or closure unless it improves.
+- Act on BR017 and BR001: Both lose money and cost too much.
+Closing or fixing them urgently will cut losses.